George Savile, 1st Marquess of Halifax: The Trimmer, 1680–1682

-Halifax's whole policy had been successfully directed towards uniting all parties with the object of frustrating Shaftesbury's plans.
+Halifax's policy had been wholly and successfully directed towards uniting all parties with the object of frustrating Shaftesbury's plans.
 He opened communications with the Prince of Orange, and the king's illness called for summoning James from Brussels.
 Monmouth was compelled to retire to Holland, and Shaftesbury was dismissed.
 On the other hand, while Halifax was so far successful, James was given an opportunity of establishing a new influence at the court.
-It was with great difficulty that his retirement to Scotland was at last effected; the ministers lost the confidence and support of the "country party," and Halifax, fatigued and ill, at the close of this year, retired to his family home at Rufford Abbey.
-He returned in September 1680 on the occasion of the introduction of the Exclusion Bill in the Lords.
-The debate that followed, one of the most famous in the annals of parliament, became a duel of oratory between Halifax and his uncle Shaftesbury, the finest two speakers of the day, watched by the Lords, the Commons at the bar, and the king, who was present.
+It was with great difficulty that his retirement to Scotland was at last effected; the ministers lost the confidence and support of the "country party," and Halifax, fatigued and ill at the close of this year, retired to his family home at Rufford Abbey.

+He returned in September 1680, on the occasion of the introduction of the Exclusion Bill in the Lords.
+The debate that followed, one of the most famous in the annals of parliament, became a duel of oratory between Halifax and his uncle Shaftesbury, the finest two speakers of the day, watched by the Lords, the Commons at the bar, and the king.
 It lasted seven hours.
-Halifax spoke sixteen times, and at last, regardless of the menaces of the more violent supporters of the bill, who closed round him, vanquished his opponent.
+Halifax spoke sixteen times, and at last, regardless of the menaces of the more violent supporters of the bill who closed round him, vanquished his opponent.
 The rejection of the bill by a majority of 33 was attributed by all parties entirely to the eloquence of Halifax.
-His conduct transformed the allegiance to him of the Whigs into bitter hostility, the Commons immediately petitioning the king to remove him from his councils for ever, while any favour which he might have regained with James was forfeited by his subsequent approval of the regency scheme.
+His conduct transformed the allegiance to him of the Whigs into bitter hostility, the Commons immediately petitioning the king to remove him from his councils forever, while any favour which he might have regained with James was forfeited by his subsequent approval of the regency scheme.

-Halifax retired to Rufford again in January 1681, but was present at the Oxford Parliament, and in May returned suddenly to public life and held for a year the chief control of affairs.
+Halifax retired to Rufford again in January 1681, but was present at the Oxford Parliament, and in May he returned to public life, holding chief control of affairs for a year.
 Shaftesbury's arrest on 2 July was attributed to his influence, but in general, during the period of Tory reaction, he seems to have urged a policy of conciliation and moderation to the king.
 He opposed James's return from Scotland and, about this time (September), made a characteristic but futile attempt to persuade the Duke to attend the services of the Church of England and thus to end all difficulties.

 He renewed relations with the Prince of Orange, who in July paid a visit to England to seek support against the French designs upon Luxembourg.
-The influence of Halifax procured for the Dutch a formal assurance from Charles of his support; but the king informed the French ambassador that he had no intention of fulfilling his engagements, and made another secret treaty with Louis.
+The influence of Halifax procured for the Dutch a formal assurance from Charles of his support, but the king informed the French ambassador that he had no intention of fulfilling his engagements, and made another secret treaty with Louis.
 In 1682, Halifax opposed James's prosecution of the Earl of Argyll, arousing further hostility in the duke, while the same year he was challenged to a duel by Monmouth, who attributed to him his disgrace.